Personal computer: 1960s

+1970s

 Early personal computers—generally called microcomputers—were often sold in a kit form and in limited volumes, and were of interest mostly to hobbyists and technicians.
 Minimal programming was done with toggle switches to enter instructions, and output was provided by front panel lamps.
 Practical use required adding peripherals such as keyboards, computer displays, disk drives, and printers.

 Micral N was the earliest commercial, non-kit microcomputer based on a microprocessor, the Intel 8008.
 It was built starting in 1972, and a few hundred units were sold.
 This had been preceded by the Datapoint 2200 in 1970, for which the Intel 8008 had been commissioned, though not accepted for use.
 The CPU design implemented in the Datapoint 2200 became the basis for x86 architecture used in the original IBM PC and its descendants.

 In 1973, the IBM Los Gatos Scientific Center developed a portable computer prototype called SCAMP (Special Computer APL Machine Portable) based on the IBM PALM processor with a Philips compact cassette drive, small CRT, and full function keyboard.
 SCAMP emulated an IBM 1130 minicomputer in order to run APL/1130.
 In 1973, APL was generally available only on mainframe computers, and most desktop sized microcomputers such as the Wang 2200 or HP 9800 offered only BASIC.
 Because SCAMP was the first to emulate APL/1130 performance on a portable, single user computer, PC Magazine in 1983 designated SCAMP a "revolutionary concept" and "the world's first personal computer".
 This seminal, single user portable computer now resides in the Smithsonian Institution, Washington, D.C..
 Successful demonstrations of the 1973 SCAMP prototype led to the IBM 5100 portable microcomputer launched in 1975 with the ability to be programmed in both APL and BASIC for engineers, analysts, statisticians, and other business problem-solvers.
 In the late 1960s such a machine would have been nearly as large as two desks and would have weighed about half a ton.

-Another desktop portable APL machine, the MCM/70, was demonstrated in 1973 and shipped in 1974.
-It used the Intel 8008 processor.
+Another desktop portable APL machine, the MCM/70, created by Mers Kutt's company Micro Computer Machines Inc., was demonstrated in 1973 and shipped in 1974.
+Priced between $3,500 and $9,800 depending on the configuration, the MCM/70 was the first personal desktop microcomputer.
+It used the Intel 8008 processor, and featured a 51-key keyboard and a Burroughs Self-Scan plasma display panel that could display 32 characters per line.
+It ran the AVS/EASY operating system, and had the capacity for 8 kilobytes of RAM and 14 kilobytes of ROM.
+Users could optionally add cassette drives that provided more than 100 kilobytes of external storage.

 A seminal step in personal computing was the 1973 Xerox Alto, developed at Xerox's Palo Alto Research Center (PARC).
 It had a graphical user interface (GUI) which later served as inspiration for Apple's Macintosh, and Microsoft's Windows operating system.
 The Alto was a demonstration project, not commercialized, as the parts were too expensive to be affordable.